stackforge/fuel-docs/pages/release-notes/v6-0/new-features/mcn.rst

-Mutiple network domains per OpenStack environment
+Multiple network domains per OpenStack environment
 -------------------------------------------------

 Multiple network domains can now be used for environments